unm-historiography/2015-spring/clark/Joseph.Conclusion.md

 Clark is able to defend against these claims.
 For example, she dispels this criticism surrounding Foucault by illustrating that Foucault's focus on discontinuities in history is derived from Marx.

 Clark really succeeds at introducing and dispelling these attack's on the effectiveness of literature, literary theory, and therefore the "linguist turn."
-And I very much agree that a shift towards literature, rather than towards marxism, fits into a conservative ideology.

 ##### Literature v History